riadath/obsidian_notes/database/keep_typing/I type.md

 # <u>Indexing and Hashing</u>

-**Search Key**: An attribute or set of attributes used to look up recoreds in a file called a serch key.
+**Search Key**: An attribute or set of attributes used to look up records in a file called a search key.

+**Primary/Clustering Index**: If the file containing the records is sequentially ordered a  primary index is an index whose search key also defines the sequential order of the file.

+**Secondary/Non Clustering Index**: Indices whose search key specifies an order different from the sequential order of the file are called secondary indices.

+**Index-Sequential Files**: Files that are ordered sequentially on some search key and have a primary index on the search key

+**Dense Index**: a index record appears for every serach key